What is Extrinsic Value of an Option?

 Factors Affecting the Extrinsic Value

-- Time value, also known as the time value of decay, represented by the option greek ‘theta’ and therefore also known as theta decay, exists because the option buyer believes that in the given time to maturity the price of the underlying might become favorable and therefore, it is believed that longer the time to expiry, greater is the time value
+- Time value, also known as the time value of decay, represented by the options greek ‘theta’ and therefore also known as theta decay, exists because the option buyer believes that in the given time to maturity, the price of the underlying might become favourable and therefore, it is believed that longer the time to expiry, greater is the time value

-- Therefore, if the underlying is highly volatile, the buyer can benefit from it as options have the unilateral risk that is, if the option is in the money, it will be exercised while if it is out of the money, it will not be exercised.
-So higher the volatility of the underlying asset, higher is the risk for hedgers and higher is the extrinsic value leading to higher option value.
+- Therefore, if the underlying is highly volatile, the buyer can benefit from it as options have unilateral risk.
+That is, if the option is in the money, it will be exercised while if it is out of the moneyOut Of The Money”Out of the money” is the term used in options trading & can be described as an option contract that has no intrinsic value if exercised today.
+In simple terms, such options trade below the value of an underlying asset and therefore, only have time value., it will not be exercised.
+So higher the volatility of the underlying assetUnderlying AssetUnderlying assets are the actual financial assets on which the financial derivatives rely.
+Thus, any change in the value of a derivative reflects the price fluctuation of its underlying asset.
+Such assets comprise stocks, commodities, market indices, bonds, currencies and interest rates., the higher is the risk for hedgers, and the higher is the extrinsic value leading to higher option value.

 Extrinsic Value Example